OpenTranslationBible/open-bible/en-GB/06.Joshua/md/joshua-15.md

 ## Joshua 15:51

-Goshen, Holon, and Giloh—eleven cities and their villages.
+Goshen, Holon, and Giloh—eleven cities along with their villages.

 ---